bazilinskyy/coupled-sim/README.md

 The supported sources of output are a head-mounted display (HMD) and computer screen for the driver, a computer screen for the passenger, and a head-mounted display for the pedestrian. ~~At the moment, supported HDM is Oculus Rift CV1.~~

 #### Networking and data logging
-The current number of human participants supported by the coupled simulator is three.
+The current number of human participants supported by the coupled simulator is four (host and three clients).
 However, this number can be expanded up to the number of agents supported by the network.
 Synchronization in a local network is handled by a custom-made network manager designed to support the exchange of information between agents with low latency and real-time data logging at 50 Hz for variables from the Unity environment and up to 700Hz from the motion suit.
-The data that are logged include the three-dimensional position and rotation of the manual car and the AV, the use of blinkers by the driver of the manual car, and 150 position and angular variables from the motion suit.
+The data that are logged include the three-dimensional position and rotation of the manual car and the AV, the use of blinkers, high-beam, stop light, and 150 position and angular variables from the motion suit.
 The data are stored in binary format, and the coupled simulator contains a function to convert the saved data into a CSV file.
 Besides logging data to the binary file, the same set of frame data (in a very similar binary format) is being sent with requested intervals (that can be set with _NetworkingManger.RealtimeLogInterval_ property) during the simulation to UDP port 40131 on localhost.
 The data can be used to monitor the simulation with external tools at runtime. _Tools/log_receiver.py_ file contains an example python script that consumes binary data and assembles it into a structure that is easy to interact with.
 It should be started before starting the simulation with 'python3 log_receiver.py' from within the _Tools_ folder.
 The structure of the frame object (with example data) is as follows: